ColaLinN/cs-notes/docs/system-design/12-chat-system.md

 tags: [System Design]
 ---

+## How to design a WeChat?

-In this article, we will explore the design of chat system.
+In this article, we will explore the design of chat system inlcuding the following points

+- Chat server for real-time messaging
+- Suport group chat
+- Presence servers for online/offline status
+- Service discovery supports load balancing
+- Key-value stores for chat history
+- Push notifications services for sending push notification

 ![image-20240511123108871](./12-chat-system.assets/image-20240511123108871.png)